pdsinterop/solid-link-metadata/README.md

 <#entity> ldpl:redirectPermanent </anotherResource#entity> .
 ```

-Another example, the dutch institution that develops curricula for elementary and secondary education, slo.nl, has made all the curricula data available as linked open data at https://opendata.slo.nl/.
+Another example, the Dutch institution that develops curricula for elementary and secondary education, slo.nl, has made all the curricula data available as linked open data at https://opendata.slo.nl/.
 One of the design features of all entities is that they are immutable.
 If a property of an existing entity changes, that entity is deprecated and a new entity with the new property value is created, with a new identity url.
 The old entity has a property 'replacedBy' that points to the new entity.
 With this link metadata ontology, this can now be stated in a standard compliant way that any Solid application can understand, as a ldpl:redirectPermanent statement.

 ## Usage Examples